researcherben/structural-simulation-toolkit/sst_tutorial/Tutorial/Example04.md

 As is the case for components and events, all subcomponents are derived from SST::SubComponent or one of its children.

-The legacy constructors are included for backward compatibility.
-They are needed for SST V9 but can be removed for SST V10.

-The remaining constructors and destructor are a standard format and required to interface with the SST core functions.
+The constructor and destructor are a standard format and required to interface with the SST core functions.

 Subcomponents still have clock handlers but they are not automatically called by the simulation.
 Instead they are called from the subcomponent parent as part of the parent's clock event handling.